NuCivic/react-dash/README.md

 * **Extensible:** you can add new react components.
 In fact you can include any react component and pass the properties as settings.

 ### Where is the UI to build dashboards?
-There is currently no UI to create **React Dashboards**.
+There is currently no UI to create **React Dash**.
 Everything is generated from code.

 ### Why?
 We're working on it.
 Check back soon.